10 Questions with ... Phillip David March

 March 11, 2014

 BRIEF CAREER SYNOPSIS:

 The Urban format has a bright future if approached correctly.
-Utilization of research, social network, good formatics, and talent development will be the keys to the format's growth.
-Record labels must do their part to keep the Urban format moving forward by stop putting disposable music and disposable artists out for consumption.
+Utilization of research, social network , good formatics and talent development will be the key to the formats growth.
+Record labels must do their part to keep the Urban format moving forward by stop putting out disposable music and disposable artist out for consumption.